tonitammi/Nenapeli/readme.md

      gestureController.start()

 Start method will start the webcam stream, load face-api.js models and start face recognition.
-After that it dispatches controllerloaded event to the document.
-You can listen the event with eventListener and for example, start a loop to check face movements:
+After that it emits controllerloaded event.
+You can listen the event with on method and for example, start a loop to check face movements:

-    document.addEventListener("controllerloaded", function() {
+    gestureController.on("controllerloaded", function() {
       const interval = setInterval(() => {
         const vertical = gestureController.vertical;
         const horizontal = gestureController.horizontal;